ahojszyk/German-Credit-Card-Classification/README.md

   ![Accuracy Comparison](images/accuracy_comparison.png)
 - **Cost Comparison:** A bar plot comparing the cost for each combination, based on the given cost matrix.
   ![Cost Comparison](images/cost_comaprison.png)

+1. **Cost Efficiency as a Priority**
+   Models incorporating ADASYN and effective feature selection strategies consistently minimized the cost associated with misclassifications.
+This demonstrates the practical importance of optimizing for a cost function in financial contexts where false negatives are significantly more expensive than false positives.

+2. **Effectiveness of ADASYN Sampling**
+   ADASYN sampling consistently improved the sensitivity across all models, enabling better identification of the minority class (defaults).
+While this led to a trade-off with reduced specificity and accuracy, the cost of misclassification (false negatives) was significantly reduced, making ADASYN critical for addressing class imbalance in datasets.

+3. **Importance of Feature Selection**
+   Models with selected features (Top 5 or Lasso) generally demonstrated improved performance metrics, such as F1 and F2 scores, compared to models using all features.
+This highlights the importance of focusing on the most predictive variables to enhance classification accuracy and reduce computational complexity.

+4. **Critical Role of Metrics**
+   The use of F1 score provided a balanced evaluation of precision and recall, especially in imbalanced datasets where accuracy alone could be misleading.
+These metrics were essential for understanding the trade-offs between sensitivity and specificity and identifying the most effective models.

+5. **Best Model Choices for Specific Goals**
+   - For **high sensitivity**: Logistic regression paired with ADASYN was the most effective in identifying defaults.
+   - For **balanced performance**: Decision tree models with Top 5 features and ADASYN achieved a strong balance of sensitivity, specificity, and cost, making them suitable for scenarios requiring reliable detection of defaults while managing false positives.